 The Atredies Family moves to Arrakis and takes control of the spice operations, as they continuously discover Harkonnen booby traps and weed out Harkonnen assassins living amongst the house staff.

-(Note: there was a DUNE movie made in the early 80s by David Lynch which has since gone on to become a cult sci-fi classic, even though it was almost universally panned by critics and confused audience who had never read the book.
-In the movie, rock star Sting plays a Harkonnen nobleman named Feyd Rautha, and in one scene – in the background – singer Michael Bolton, who was not yet a famous rock star at that time, can be seen playing a triangular ceremonial drum!)
+(Note: there was a DUNE movie made in the early 80s by David Lynch which has since gone on to become a cult sci-fi classic, even though it was almost universally panned by critics and confused audiences who had never read the book.
+In the movie, rock star Sting plays a Harkonnen nobleman named Feyd Rautha, and in one scene – in the background – singer Michael Bolton, who was not yet a famous rock star at that time, can also be seen playing a triangular drum!)

 As Paul becomes accustomed to Arrakeen life, he becomes ever more curious about the mysterious, hermitic Fremen and gets to know the resident Imperial ecologist, who has often been direct contact with the Fremen out in the deep desert where they roam.
-Since wandering the burning desert without constant access water means certain death, the Fremen over the years have developed what is known as a still-suit, a type of expanded leathery body stocking that collects the wearer’s urine, feces, and oral moisture through a special nose-attached breathing tube.
+Since wandering the burning desert without constant access water means certain death, the Fremen over the years have developed what is known as a still-suit, a type of black, leathery body stocking that collects the wearer’s urine, feces, and oral moisture through a special nose-attached breathing tube.
 Through the action of the wearer’s movement, water is collected and purified all around the suit and shunted up into an accessible outer tube which the wearer can continuous drink from, since they never lose any significant amount of water though their exposed facial pores.
 Wearing the still suit means one can wander the desert for weeks without need of any extra water.

 Paul and Leto eventually get the opportunity to travel out into the desert to watch large vehicles sucking mélange out of the sand, and thus must wear still-suits in case of an emergency.
 While Paul is putting on his still-suit the Imperial ecologist (Liet Kynes) notices that Paul has put on his suit in a particular manner known only to veteran deep-desert Fremen.
 When asked how Paul knew to do this, he replies that he just felt that this way seemed more logical than the standard way.
-As Paul explains this, Kynes utters part of an old Fremen prophecy under his breath, “…and He shall know your ways as if born to them…” It is at this point that the novel begins to hint at what may lay in Paul’s future as the Bene Gesserit and eventually the Fremen become ever more present in Paul’s life and fate.
+As Paul explains this, Kynes utters part of an old Fremen prophecy under his breath, “…and He shall know your ways as if born to them…”.
+It is at this point that the novel begins to hint at what may lay in Paul’s future as the Bene Gesserit and eventually the Fremen become ever more present in Paul’s life and fate.

 Meanwhile, Duke Leto’s right hand man and “Sword Master” Duncan Idaho has become Leto’s Ambassador to the Fremen who lives amongst them learning their ways and leads both to trust and respect each other.
 This activity will serve the Atreides family well when they are ambushed within their own fortress and the Harkonnens capture and kill Leto.
 Paul and Lady Jessica, thanks to Duncan sacrificing himself to save them by staying behind to slow the advance of enemy warriors, escape into the desert (and are presumed dead in the movie version).
 Paul and Jessica are discovered hiding deep in a rocky citadel by the Fremen, led by a man named Stilgar (played brilliantly in the movie by American actor Everett McGill who, by the way, was also amazing in The Quest For Fire).
-Stilgar accepts Jessica and Paul into the tribe if Jessica will teach them a form of Bene Gesserit fighting known as the Weirding Way, the conversion of certain words and sounds (amplified by a special hand-held weapon) into killing energy.
+Stilgar will accept Jessica and Paul into the tribe… if Jessica will teach them a form of Bene Gesserit fighting known as the Weirding Way, the conversion of certain words and sounds (amplified by a special hand-held weapon) into killing energy.
 Paul is then asked what name he wants to be called in public (while also acquiring a secret name he will be called amongst the Fremen only).
-While earlier under the influence of spice samples back in the Atreides fortress on Caladan Paul had had visions of a moon, which contained what appeared to be a silhouette of a kangaroo mouse (which turns out to be one of Arrakis’ moons).
+While earlier under the influence of spice samples back in the Atreides fortress on Caladan Paul had had visions of a moon, which contained what appeared to be a silhouette of a kangaroo mouse (which turns out to be a shadow in one of Arrakis’s moons).
 Thus he tells Stilgar that he would like to be named after the kangaroo mouse moon-shadow, which is “Muad’dib” in the old Fremen tongue.
 Thus, Paul becomes known as Muad’dib, which also happens to be a powerful killing word when spoken at a Weirding Device.

 It is also important to note that Herbert also used Arabic/Islamic term ‘jihad’ to describe the Bulterian/Fremen Uprisings (translated as “holy war”).
-In Islamic terms it is considered to mean an inner holy war of the Soul against Evil, not its literal or fundamentalist translation as ‘war against any/all who are not Muslim’.’
-When DUNE was published this usage of jihad was not controversial – like it would be now if DUNE had been published after September 11, 2001.)
+In Islamic terms it is considered to mean an inner holy war of the Soul against Evil, not the literal or fundamentalist translation as ‘war against any/all who are not Muslim’.’
+When DUNE was published this usage of jihad was not controversial – like it would be if DUNE had been published after September 11, 2001.)

 It is soon revealed that Jessica is pregnant again, this time with a daughter.
 Simultaneously the old Reverend Mother of the Fremen has died and Jessica is now the prime candidate to take what is known as The Water of Life (a sly nod by Herbert to the old Gaelic/Latin term for whiskey), a poisonous liquid made from the bile of a drowned baby worm – whose survival transforms the (female) drinker into a powerful Reverend Mother.
 Jessica takes the Water of Life and survives, but in the process her unborn daughter Alia also becomes “pre-born,” a fetus with all the powers of Reverend Mother as well.
 Being pre-born is dangerous because the fetus does not have control over her faculties and Reverend Mother possess what are known as Other Memories, the complete mental access to the genetic memory records of all her descendants which can speak through her like they are living people.
 Bene Gesserit Reverend Mothers use these Other Memories to become vastly more knowledgeable and mentally cunning than their fellow humans.